-Therefore, both the MTBI and DiSC assessments can inform the coach of an approach that will likely be most effective with a particular client.
+Therefore, both the MBTI and DiSC assessments can inform the coach of an approach that will likely be most effective with a particular client.

 Although most personality types imply the orientation of a person’s motivation (i.e., internal, external) and the driving force and inclination to be compliant, it is helpful to consider these separately as the most significant determinants of coaching success.

-The next aspect that is often instrumental in coaching success is the client’s ability to regulate or moderate their emotions and behavior so that it supports and not interferes with their goal achievement.
+The next aspect that is often instrumental in coaching success is the client’s ability to regulate or moderate their emotions and behavior so that it supports and does not interfere with their goal achievement.